Ash Beckham, an equality advocate who encourages everyone to be their authentic self, shares the story of the easiest hard conversation she had.

 Coming out of the closet is a difficult conversation to have, especially if it's in a perceived hostile environment.
 While it is up to each individual whether and how to have that difficult conversation depending on their safety and well-being, it is done on the assumption of living a happier and more authentic life.
 One person who has always advocated for making the world a better place for the LGBTQIA+ community is Ash Beckham.
 The equality advocate makes compelling arguments about being openly and proudly gay, just as she is.
-Her public addresses have gone viral after resonating with people for the truth they hold.
+Her public addresses resonate with people for the truth they hold.

-Beckham's speech at IgniteBoulder, “I am SO GAY,” became a viral sensation.
+Beckham's speech at IgniteBoulder, “I am SO GAY,” became a sensation.
 Addressing the problem of using the term "so gay" as something derogatory, she urged people to "say something" to bring about change in the way people perceive LGBTQIA+ folks.
 "You can legislate tolerance—you can't legislate acceptance," she said in her speech.
 "That takes a societal shift."
 Encouraging people to be more proactive in educating those around them as well as actively claiming space out of the closet, Beckham's speeches are aimed at not just the LGBTQ community but others as well.

 While "coming out" may be a term associated with people telling the world they are gay, Beckham says everyone has a "closet" of their own.
 The closet, after all, just means the safe space we go to instead of having a difficult conversation.
 "And although our topics may vary tremendously, the experience of being in and coming out of the closet is universal.
 It is scary, and we hate it, and it needs to be done," she says in her popular TED Talk video titled "Coming Out of Your Closet."
 She shares a heartwarming story of how she had a conversation she had been dreading for years but it turned out to be easier than she had imagined.